TsikaAndreas/moodle-local_securitypatcher/README.md

 The plugin can be also installed by putting the contents of this directory to

-    {your/moodle/dirroot}/local/securitypatcher
+    {your/dirroot}/local/codepatcher

-Afterwards, log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation.
+Afterward, log in to your site as an admin and go to _Site administration > Notifications_ to complete the installation.

 Alternatively, you can run